crguezl/ull-etsii-grado-pl-minijavascript/README.md

 Forked from Douglas Crockford TDOP project. douglas@crockford.com

+The lexycal analyzer is modified to use regular expressions.
+Casiano Rodriguez Leon crguezl@ull.edu.es

 ## Introduction

 * A full introduction is in the file [tdop.html](http://crguezl.github.io/ull-etsii-grado-pl-minijavascript/tdop.html) by Douglas Crockford.